ACM-UCI/acm-uci.org/README.md

 The website is currently being deployed on Vercel, with the domain name originating from Domain.com.

-If you find a bug on the website, or wish to contribute to the website's development in away, please send a message in the "acm-help-desk" channel on ACM's discord.
+If you find a bug on the website, or wish to contribute to the website's development in any way, please send a message in the "acm-help-desk" channel on ACM's discord.

 Thank you! :D